mauriciogeneroso/solid-principles/README.md

 }
 ```

 Now we have 3 different classes to do each responsibility.
-This principle should be applied as well for methods,
-it means each method should have one responsibility.
+We can test each responsability now, automatically when we are using this principle we are writting better code, clean and that will be easier to read.

 The SRP isn't applied only for classes, it can be applied for methods too.
 A method should not to do a lot of things,
 its name should be clean and the method code should do only one thing, following the principle <strong>Single Responsibility</strong>.